Tabriz: Literature

+The city of Tabriz, historically located at the westernmost end of Iran's trade route and situated along the Silk Road, has long been a hub of commerce as well as culture and art.
+This strategic position facilitated both economic prosperity and the flourishing of cultural exchanges.
+In the modern era, the establishment of Memorial School in the late 19th century, followed by the founding of the University of Tabriz, along with the presence of intellectual movements, further boosted the city's cultural development.

+Tabriz is also the birthplace of one of Iran's most prominent schools of painting, known as the "Tabriz School."
+This artistic movement flourished during the periods of the Ilkhanate, Jalayirids, Qara Qoyunlu, Aq Qoyunlu, and Safavid dynasties, leaving a lasting impact on Iranian art.

 The proximity to Sahand, a mountain in the south of the city, has been a source of inspiration for contemporary revolutionaries and poets alike.
 The power of this inspiring source, however, goes to much earlier times.
 Tabriz was a house for numerous Iranian writers, poets, and illumination movements.
 In old times the city notables supported poets and writers by organizing periodical meetings.
 Within its long history, it was a residence for many well known Iranian writers and poets.
 The list can start from the old-time Rumi, Qatran, Khaqani to recent years Samad Behrangi, Gholam-Hossein Sa'edi, Parvin E'tesami.
-The prominent Iranian Azeri poet Mohammad-Hossein Shahriar was born in Tabriz.
+The prominent Iranian Azerbaijani poet Mohammad-Hossein Shahriar was born in Tabriz.
 The culture, social values, language and music is a mixture of what exists in the rest of Iran.

 Tabriz also has a special place in Persian literature, as the following sample of verses from some of Iran's best poets and authors illustrates: